People board the water taxi to Ho Hum Beach. Passengers...

 Legal experts say Ho Hum should be accessible to all because, like the rest of the national seashore, it receives federal aid.
 It is part of the federal government's $2.1 billion plan to replenish the dunes and beaches from Fire Island to Montauk Point.

 That's notable, experts say, because Title VI of the 1964 federal Civil Rights Act bars discrimination on the basis of race, color and national origin at facilities that receive federal funding.
-Facilities can lose their federal funding if they violate the law, according to the U.S. Department of Justice's website.
+Facilities can lose their federal funding if they violate the law, according to the Department of Justice's website.

-In August, the Republican-controlled Town of Brookhaven hired former federal prosecutor and ex-supervisor Mark Lesko, a Democrat, to weigh legal action against Bellport.
+In August, the Republican-controlled Town of Brookhaven hired former federal prosecutor and ex-Supervisor Mark Lesko, a Democrat, to weigh legal action against Bellport.
 Lesko, who works for Greenberg Traurig LLP, said the town is "exploring all of our options."

 The town is paying Lesko $350 per hour with no cap on his pay, Panico said.
 Lesko said the town has asked state Attorney General Letitia James to review the beach access issue.